exercism/kotlin/exercises/concept/secret-agent/.docs/instructions.md

 Each minion has a unique identifier that changes each day and depends on the number of secrets they hold and the number of hours they sleep.
 You will need to write a function that takes the day (as an `Int`) and creates an identifier generating function for the day.
+The identifier generating function takes two parameters:

+1. the number of secrets held
+2. the number of hours the minion sleeps

 The identifier is calculated by:

-1. Multiply the number of secrets held by the number of hours they sleep
+1. multiply the number of secrets held by the number of hours they sleep
-2. Add the day (represented as an `Int`) to the result
+2. add the day (represented as an `Int`) to the result

 ```kotlin
 val idGenerator = makeIdGenerator(4)